 - The Ritz-Carlton – Tahoe’s only five-star hotel is found half-way up the mountain.

-- Wind protected slopes.
+- Wind protected slopes, perfect for beginners.

 - Northstar is a fantastic family resort.